olive89aja/mongoscrap/README.md

 For the next version:

-Users should be able to leave comments and delete them.
+Users should be able to leave comments and delete them.<br>
 We may create a specific route for each sport.